 General information for the safety and well-being of the campus community

 Messages regarding emergencies, closures or critical public safety issues may only be submitted and authorized by the Director of Public Safety and Police Services.

 Decisions regarding which campus signs or channels will be used to display individual messages will be made by UMC based on the type of message, the intended audience and availability.

 Requests that fall outside of these general messaging guidelines will be reviewed by UMC prior to their placement on any on-campus digital sign or cable channel.

 Requests for scheduling and creation

 There will be a maximum of 10 Optec screens and 15 LCD screens running at a given time.
 A department or organization may only have one of each screen running at a time.

-The Forest Roberts Theatre, the Music Department, the DeVos and the School of Art and Design are automatically given one Optec slide each.
+The Forest Roberts Theatre, the Music Department, the DeVos, the Center for Student Enrichment and the School of Art and Design are automatically given one Optec slide each.
 However, these will only be used given they have content that meets the requirements as stated.

 Public Safety, the Emergency Alert system and Lake Superior Safety are automatically given one LCD slide each.